Gout attacks and stress. How on earth are they related? Here, we’re going to examine the relationship between gout and stress…

-It is well known that stress can trigger gout.
-So it makes sense then, if you’re a gout sufferer, to do all you can to reduce your daily stress levels in order to help prevent gout attacks.
+It’s well known that stress can trigger gout.
+So it makes sense then, if you’re a gout sufferer, to do all that you can to reduce your daily stress levels in order to help prevent gout attacks.

 Please do not underestimate the role stress plays in elevating the risk of gout flares.
 Do all you can to reduce the stress in your life.